saoudrizwan/Disk/README.md

 let posts = try Disk.retrieve("posts.json", from: .caches, as: [Post].self)
 ```

 Disk takes out a lot of the tedious handy work required in coding data to the desired type, and it does it well.
-Disk also makes necessary but grueling tasks simple, such as clearing out the caches or temporary directory (as required by Apple's [iOS Data Storage Guidelines](https://developer.apple.com/icloud/documentation/data-storage/index.html)):
+Disk also makes necessary but monotonous tasks simple, such as clearing out the caches or temporary directory (as required by Apple's [iOS Data Storage Guidelines](https://developer.apple.com/icloud/documentation/data-storage/index.html)):

 ```swift
 try Disk.clear(.temporary)